torvalds/linux/Documentation/arch/x86/microcode.rst

 Since the secondary thread is stopped in the first instruction in SMI, there is very little chance that it would be in the middle of executing an instruction being patched.
-Plus OS has no way to stop SMIs from happening.
+Plus OS has anal way to stop SMIs from happening.

-Non-Maskable Interrupts
+Analn-Maskable Interrupts
 -----------------------

 When thread0 of a core is doing the microcode update, if thread1 is